acm-cui/website-cui2021/registration/index.md

 ## ACM publication fee

 At least one author of each accepted paper must both pay a registration fee and the ACM publication fee for each accepted paper.
-We ask that authors ensure that the fees have been paid for each paper.
+We ask that authors ensure that the fee has been paid for each paper.
 A paper without a corresponding publication fee may be withheld from publication.

 The ACM publication fee is **20€**.